 As with all marketing channels, social media is continually evolving.
 Since it was first introduced, it is continuing to grow, providing tremendous opportunities for brands to reach their customer base.

 Before diving into social media today, did you know that the first recognizable social media site, Six Degrees, was created in 1997?
 It enabled users to upload a profile and make friends with other users.
 In 1999, the first blogging sites became popular and social media took off from there with sites like MySpace and LinkedIn gaining in popularity in the early 2000s.
 By 2006, Facebook and Twitter both became available to users throughout the world and other sites rapidly began to be introduced. (source)

 Social media is a way of life today.
-Just take a look at some of these interesting facts from Sprout Social about social media usage:
+Last year was particularly significant for social media as the pandemic drove more people online to find new ways of engaging with one another.
+Take a look at some of these interesting facts from Sprout Social about social media usage today:

 Social Media Advertising Statistics

 Social media ad spend continues to grow.
 In 2020, the amount reached 40 billion U.S. dollars, and by 2022, advertisers are expected to spend over 56 billion dollars on promoting their products on social networks.